letsdodigital/coding-hands-on/dair/learning_outcomes.md

 By the end of the seminar, clinicians should:

+- Understand the aims of this first AI module and what it will cover
+- Be able to list clinical uses for ML (LL4)
+- Statistical models
+  - Understand what a statistical model is at a broad level (LL2) TODO Move to module 2?
   - Understand what machine learning is at a broad level (LL2)
-- Be able to list clinical uses for ML (LL4)
+- Understand what a loss function is (LL2)
+- Appreciate that there are a wide variety of optimisers and loss functions that can be used (LL2)
 - Understand the difference between supervised and unsupervised learning (LL2)
-- Understand the inputs and outputs of a neural network (LL2)
-- Understand the difference between a covolutional layer and dense layer at a broad level (LL2)
+- Gain an intuition for how training via backpropagation works via the ball on a hill analogy (LL2)
+- Gain an intuitive understanding of overfitting vs overfitting using a linear model as an example (LL2) TODO Move to module 5?
 - Pneumonia detection task
   - Disclaimer that this course will not cover intepretation of chest X-rays
   - Understand dataset bias and clincial factors that can confound a dataset (LL4)
     - Use examples to demonstrate clinical bias *TODO find appropriate examples* (LL4)
+- Data preprocessing
+  - Understand considerations that must be made when standardising image data for model input (image size, image dimensions, contrast, brightness) (LL2)
+  - Understanding the importance of splitting the data into training, testing, and validation datasets (LL2)
+  - Understand the importance of data augmentation when training (LL2)
+  - Be able to name common data augmentation techniques (shearing, rotation, stretching, elastic deformation in medical imaging datasets) (LL2)
+  - Understand how these concepts apply to other types of data (e.g. time-series data) (LL2)
+- Model architecture and training
+  - Understand why ML frameworks exist in the Python ecosystem (TensorFlow, PyTorch) and what they allow the user to do (LL2)
+  - Understand the inputs and outputs of a neural network (LL2)
+  - Understand the difference between a convolutional layer and dense layer at a broad level (LL2)
+  - Understand what an epoch of training is (LL2)
+  - Understand why data needs to be batched when training a network (LL3)
+  - Understand what a sigmoid layer is and why it is used for probabilistic outputs (LL2)
+- Appreciate that the task we are performing is fairly simple and that more complex techniques exist (LL2)

 *Maybe a radiologist/senior clinician could speak about the features that the bot may be dectecting in each scan?*